 15th Wedding Anniversary – Crystal

-Crystal is a luxurious product – the most expensive traditional anniversary gift so far.
-It was chosen for its clarity – as a transparent product it represents how the couple see each other clearly after 15 years together.
-Crystal gifts will add a beautiful touch to your home.
+Crystal is a luxurious product, the most expensive traditional anniversary gift so far.
+It was chosen for its clarity: as a transparent product it represents how the couple see each other clearly after 15 years together.

 For those who aren’t a fan of crystal, the modern anniversary alternative is to give a watch.